Soontao/presentations/src/ai/How_LLM_Works.md

 ---

-## How to fine tune a open source model
+## How to fine tune an open source model

-- model - huggingface
+- find a model - huggingface (more than 7B parameters)
+    - llama
+    - OpenChat
+    - Mistral
 - computing - runpod.io, and more
-- dataset - huggingface/self prepration
+- dataset
+    - existed ds from huggingface
+    - prepare a new one

 ---